 GRADE POINT AVERAGE.
-A minimum cumulative grade point average of 2.0 based on all college-level course work completed at NST is required to earn an associate's degree or certificate.
+A minimum cumulative grade point average of 2.0 based on all collegelevel course work completed at NST is required to earn an associate's degree or certificate.
 Remedial and developmental coursework is not calculated in the requirements for graduation.

 APPLICATION TO GRADUATE.
-Each prospective candidate is required to apply for a degree or technical/academic certificate by submitting an Intent to Graduate form to the Records Office not later than the deadline published in the Academic Calendar.
-A student who fails to apply for a degree or technical/academic certificate by the posted deadline must wait until the next degree-conferring period to be awarded the degree or certificate.
+Each prospective candidate is required to apply for a degree or technical certificate by submitting an Intent to Graduate form to the Records Office not later than the deadline published in the Academic Calendar.
+Students are responsible for notifying the Records Office of any change in their graduation date.
+A student who fails to apply for a degree or technical certificate by the posted deadline must wait until the next degree-conferring period to be awarded the degree or certificate.
 Each candidate for graduation must pay a \$25 graduation fee at the time of filing the Intent to Graduate.
 All candidates are submitted for approval of the faculty before they are awarded a degree or certificate.